In Living Colour: Seventrees 1969

 The original prototype, with which Paris was photographed for the 1968 press articles, turned up last year and bears the original Seventrees logo that is a palm tree with eight fronds (so why 'seven trees'?) that is found in FL that is a second home to many New Yorkers.

 Below are the pages that typically are missing from a Seventrees catalog.
-Yup, the image is poor!
+Yup, the images are poor!
 It's from a complete layout of all the pages that appears on Worthpoint even today.
-At right is the missing Federal Scorpion and at left -- well, I'm unable to make out its model:
+At right is the missing Federal Scorpion and at left -- well, I'm unable to make out its model.

-I have only a very ordinary image of the Federal Scorpion although the rest of my scans are in color (his paper is a textured manila-folder color) then the images colourised.
-This one has Angell's fingerprints all over it (the pronounced sight channel, the bulged pocket for the barrel to slide back into during the draw, the very detailed molding); Williams complained loudly when all the holsters he was sent weren't so-molded (notably the VAM which couldn't be):
+I have only a very ordinary image of the Federal Scorpion although the rest of my scans are in excellent (his paper is a textured manila-folder color) then the images colourised.
+This one has Angell's fingerprints all over it (the pronounced sight channel, the bulged pocket for the barrel to slide back into during the draw, the very detailed molding); Williams complained loudly when all the holsters he was sent weren't so-molded (specifically the VAM which couldn't be or the revolver wouldn't rotate inside it to release):

 New information since then is that every holster in the catalog and appearing in the publicity that surrounded the company in 1968, was a prototype; Seventrees was not yet operational.

-Paris' original partner, who was Steve King full name Steven Kerryn King, appears still to be living in NYC.
+Paris' original partner, who was Steve King full name Steven Kerryn King, appears still to be living in NYC but has been unwilling/unable to respond to queries.
 Steve's father was a VP of Texaco at the time and the two men sold their shareholdings back to Paris in 1968; likely seeing the writing on the wall about Seventrees' bleak future.
 Monied fathers also is how both JB and NP got up and running in the '60s :-).

-A forum member enquired and I mentioned the Church committees that put Paris out of business; then explained that these two committees were charged with investigating the U.S. government's assassination squads -- and Paris' raison d'etre was equipping these squads.
-He was called to testify and then forced to close down his operations.
-Hence his pistols and holsters were made by others (Nonte and Null respectively) afterwards.
-And silenced MACs.
+A forum member enquired when I mentioned the Church committees that put Paris out of business.
+They were two congressional committees that were charged in 1975 with investigating the U.S. government's assassination squads -- and Paris' very raison d'etre was equipping these squads.
+He was called before the committees to testify and then forced to close down his operations.
+Hence his specialized pistols and holsters afterwards were made by others (Nonte and Null respectively).
+And the silenced MACs.

 This mark is the adonida palm found in FL and was the original logo for Seventrees gunleather.
-To find a Seventrees with it is to find the holy grail; for it was used only on the prototypes and was so difficult to stamp clearly that it was abandoned for hot-stamped lines of text.
+To find a Seventrees with it is to find the holy grail; for it was used only on the prototypes .
 This example is courtesy Rob Garrett who has it from Ken Null who succeeded Paris.
+It gives the erroneous impression that the line of type was used with it; but Mason Williams' complaint about none of his mates being able to i.d. the maker was because the mark was the palm tree alone.
+This misunderstanding led the Seventrees people to switch to the line of type and then hot stamp it in the horsehide, believing that Mason was complaining about the palm tree being stamped indistinctly in the horsehide.